Minimum Cow Protection Standards ISKCON LAW 507

 Feeding calves milk replacement or by the bucket method.

-Working cows as oxen except in dire emergency.
+Working cows as oxen except in dire emergencies.

 VI.
 TRAINING OXEN